|Secured Key Improvements in USMCA

 ||NCTO spearheaded efforts to improve textile provisions in the renegotiation of NAFTA.
 NCTO engagement resulted in new requirements to use various regional components, such as sewing thread and pocketing fabrics; reductions to certain tariff preference levels; the closure of buy-American loopholes; and stronger customs enforcement tools in the new the U.S.-Mexico-Canada Agreement (USMCA).
 USMCA was signed on November 30, 2018 and awaits Congressional approval.

 |Blocked Harmful Changes to the Berry Amendment

-|Supported Renewal of MTB Process and Fought Damaging Petitions
+|Supported Passage of the MTB and Fought Damaging Petitions

-|Continued an Industry-Wide Public Relations Campaign
+|Continued Industry-Wide Public Relations Campaign